Sharda University Admissions 2025

 20. Identify the correct statement:

-B) During elections, immediately after the emergency, people voted overwhelmingly for Congress party
+B) During elections, immediately after the emergency, people voted overwhelmingly for the Congress party

 C) The Civil liberties of people remain unaffected during the emergency

-D) Press was given freedom of speech during emergency
+D) The press was given freedom of speech during the emergency

 Correct Option - C